IMPORTANT INFORMATION

 Eligibility

 This award sets out to recognise newly qualified lawyers who have made a major impact on their businesses, demonstrating the qualities necessary for them to quickly climb the career ladder.
-It is open to assistant or associate solicitors with three or less years of post qualification experience (and can include trainees).
+It is open to assistant or associate solicitors with three or less years of post qualification experience.

 Entry criteria